catmus-guidelines/catmus-guidelines.github.io/data/characters/punctuations/pilcrow.md

   - data/examples/pilcrow/pilcrow_Latin6395.png
 ---

-Pilcrows are used to indicate a change of content, of section, of paragraph.
+Pilcrows are used to indicate a change of content, of section, or paragraph.